 High school football coach charged with home invasion, assault

 VASSAR, Mich.
-(WNEM) - A mid-Michigan high school assistant football coach is facing felony charges after an alleged home invasion.
+(WNEM/Gray News) - A Michigan high school assistant football coach is facing felony charges after an alleged home invasion, according to authorities.

+Lawrence McGrandy, assistant football coach for Vassar High School, was arrested by the Tuscola County Sheriff’s Office on Aug.
+27, WNEM reported.

 McGrandy was placed on administrative leave by Vassar Public Schools on Sept.
 21 pending the result of the investigation, the district said in a Facebook post.